Applicants to the M.P.H. must demonstrate adequate preparation to complete graduate study for the M.P.H. degree.

 Upon matriculation, all M.P.H. students are required to have their own personal computer that is no older than 3 years upon entering the Public Health Program.
 This requirement applies to both on-campus students and distance students.
 Please read Public Health Program Computer Requirements for minimum requirements in hardware and software.

-For more information about the University of North Dakota INMED Program, please visit their website at: www.med.UND.edu/indians-into-medicine
+For more information about and to apply to the UND INMED Program, please visit their website at: www.med.UND.edu/indians-into-medicine

 A limited number of graduate school credits completed at an accredited U.S. or Canadian institution of higher learning prior to, or after matriculation in the program, may be applied toward the M.P.H. degree.
 Graduate work is considered for transfer on an individual basis.